IT Memo to Incoming Students

 The following recommendations apply to your laptop regardless of the make/model you purchase.
 We recommend that any system you purchase feature:

 - An Intel i5 or better processor, and for best performance and longevity, we recommend an Intel i7 class processor at 2.0GHz or higher speed.
+Check the “turbo boost” speed rating of the processor as well.

 - 8GB of RAM as a minimum, 16GB if you want to maximize the life of your laptop, as the memory requirements for applications and operating systems tend to increase over time.
 (Note: For Macs and many ultra-portable Windows PCs, we recommend getting the maximum available, usually 8GB or 16GB, because they are not user upgradable later.)